awsdocs/amazon-workdocs-user-guide/doc_source/client_lock_files.md

 # Locking and unlocking files<a name="client_lock_files"></a>

 Locking a file prevents others from overwriting your work\.
-While a file is locked, only the person who locked it can upload a new version\.
+Remember the following about locking files\.

-Owners, co\-owners, and contributors can lock files and send requests to unlock a file\.
-Owners and co\-owners can also unlock files\.
-Contributors can unlock a file only if they locked it\.
++ Owners, co\-owners, and contributors can lock files and send requests to unlock a file\.
+Owners and co\-owners can also unlock any locked files\.
++ Contributors can unlock a file only if they locked it
++ Only the person who locks a file can upload a new version while the file is locked\.

 **Note**
 You can only use the web client to lock and unlock files\.
-You can't use Amazon WorkDocs Drive\.
+You can't use the mobile app or Amazon WorkDocs Drive\.

 **To lock a file**

+1. Use the credentials provided by your administrator to log in to the Amazon WorkDocs web client\.

+1. Select the check box next to the file that you want to lock\.

+   —OR—

-1. Open the file that you want to lock\.
+   Open the file that you want to lock\.

-1. For **Actions**, choose **Settings** and select **Lock**\.
+1. Open the **Actions**, choose **Settings** and then choose **Lock**\.

 1. A lock icon appears next to the file\.